nuozhou715/python-challenge/README.md

 ## PyBank

 * In this challenge, I created a Python script for analyzing the financial records of the company.
 The data used are called [budget_data.csv].
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* Script is designed to calculate each of the following:

   * The total number of months included in the dataset